 Confidential Community Resources

 Those who wish to anonymously provide SMU Police with information regarding suspicious or criminal activity may call 214-768-2TIP (2847) or submit a report online at smu.edu/2tip.
 The form may be submitted anonymously or with a name and contact information.

 DEFINING SEXUAL ASSAULT AND CONSENT

-SMU strictly prohibits sexual misconduct, including sexual assault.
-SMU is committed to maintaining a campus where sexual assault does not occur.
+SMU strictly prohibits sexual misconduct, including sexual assault, and is committed to maintaining a campus where sexual assault does not occur.
 However, studies have shown that sexual assault is an underreported crime nationwide and that sexual assaults reported on college campuses often involve students who know one another.
 SMU seeks to provide a supportive environment for students to come forward to report any violations and to obtain help.
 All campus community members should be aware that sexual assault can happen to anyone and that sexual assault is not the victim’s fault.

 Consent means voluntary, clear, continuous, mutually understandable permission, given by words or actions, regarding one’s willingness to engage in sexual activity.